The Lake Debate

 As a result, the EIS is flawed in its scoping.
 The study area is defined as including what is now Capitol Lake and West Bay out to the end of the Port Peninsula because this is the area directly impacted by work.
 It’s what’s defined as the estuary.
 In estuaries, fresh water flows out on the surface of heavier salt water creating persistent mixing patterns.
 This “salt wedge” can frequently be observed well north of the Port Peninsula.
 The waters of East and West bay are part of the same estuarine system.

 Dioxin contamination in surface sediments is an indication of uncontrolled sources.
-Chemical analysis informs us that this contamination is in the form of Cascade Pole creosote.
+Chemical analysis informs us that this contamination is in the form of Cascade Pole wood preservatives.
 Cascade Pole operated on the tip of the Port Peninsula for a number of years, leaving a legacy of contamination.
 If we don’t identify and control sources of contamination prior to removing the dam, clean soil will enter the bay from the upper watershed to be contaminated by these sources and we’ll have a larger volume of dioxin laced mud.

 If we had followed methods of scientific inquiry, this EIS would read much differently.
 We would have a clearer idea of what scope and parameters should be included and what advantages and disadvantages are represented in each option.
 We can’t propose to do half the job.
 Cleanup must precede restoration.

-East Bay versus West Bay
+East Bay versus West Bay:

 Levels of Dissolved Oxygen